Answers to Frequently Asked Questions

-Between 35 and 55 people typically attend each week, and anyone is welcome to attend.
+Between 60 to 90 people typically attend each week, and anyone is welcome.
 Some children from the congregation have enjoyed attending because this service is easier for them to understand than the regular service.
 Our first Basic English Service was held in April 2009.

 When and where does the service take place?

-The service starts each Sunday at 11:00 a.m. in Room 4 off the café.
+The service starts Sundays at 11:00 a.m. in Room 4 off the café.
 A regular service takes place at the same time in the main worship space.
 Both services last about an hour and a quarter.